SAML-Toolkits/ruby-saml/README.md

     entity_id: "<entity_id_of_the_entity_to_be_retrieved>"
   )
 else
-  print "Metadata Signarture failed to be verified with the cert provided" end
+  print "Metadata Signature failed to be verified with the cert provided" end
 ```